-NOTE: The department's approval of the MHSA Housing application does not insure that the Tenant Certification/Referral process is compliant with state and federal fair housing laws.
+NOTE: The Department's approval of the MHSA Housing application does not insure that the Tenant Certification/Referral process is compliant with state and federal fair housing laws.

 Tenant selection will be consistent with the Mental Health Services Act (MHSA) Community Services and Supports Plan (CSS) guidelines.
 Tenants for MHSA funded permanent supportive housing units will be referred by Tri-City Mental Health Authority (TCMHA) staff or other Los Angeles County Department of Mental Health (LADMH) contracted service providers who serve those who live in the TCMHA catchment areas of Claremont, La Verne or Pomona.
 This project will directly address the desired outcomes of the MHSA-CSS Plan, including but not limited to: decreased days of homelessness and in emergency shelters/transitional housing; increased number of days of permanent housing; increased access to benefits, mental health and substance abuse treatment; increased physical health stability; and increased access to vocational and educational opportunities for the identified population of homeless/at risk of homeless persons with a diagnosed mental illness.
-The twenty-one units in this project will be restricted by MHSA regulations.
-All units in the project will be available to MHSA eligible household with incomes do not exceed between 30% - 50% of AMI with rents limited to 30% of adjusted gross income.
+The 25 MHSA restricted units will be available to households with incomes that do not exceed 50% of AMI

-All eligible applicants will need to assure TCMHA staff that, the applicant will: 1)be capable of living under the terms of their lease; and )2 be able to pay rent on time.
-TCMHA staff will certify that the applicant is, or has a family member, who is TCMHA or LADMH-contracted service provider client with an SFPR.
+All eligible applicants will need to assure TCMHA staff that, with assurance from the applicants case manager/Single Point of Fixed Responsibility (SFPR) the applicant will: 1) be capable of living under the terms of their lease; and)2 be able to pay rent on time.
+TCMHA staff will certify that the applicant is or has a family member who is TCMHA or LADMH-contracted service provider client with an SFPR.

-Referrals will be taken from TCMHA or other local area LADMH- Contracted service providers after the applicants have been certified as MHSA eligible with a SFPR.

-All available units in the West Holt Housing Project will be marketed through advertisement in local newspapers, which will describe the purposes of the property and eligibility requirements.
-All units will be marketed to TCMHA programs, as well as to LADMH-contracted MHSA service providers who serve the tri-City area.
+Referrals will be taken from TCMHA/DHS or other local area LADMH- Contracted service providers after the applicants have been certified as MHSA eligible with a SFPR.
+All available reserved units in the Holt Family Apartments will be marketed through advertisement in local newspapers, which will describe the purposes of the property and eligibility requirements.
+All units will be marketed to TCMHA programs, as well as to the Los Angeles County Department of Health Services (DHS) and to Los Angeles County Department of Mental Health (LADMH)-contracted MHSA service providers who serve the tri-City area.
 Referrals will also be encouraged from local community based service organizations, homeless service providers within the tri-city area.
 Communication with these organizations will occur on a regular basis about the availability of units.

 The project's affirmative fair housing marketing will be critical and will be in compliance with HUD (24) CFR part 200.620 (a)-(c).
 Marketing will invite applicants to apply to the waiting list.
 The initial application will describe the units and the varied targeting requirements of the project.
 Applicants will mark those criteria that apply to their situation.
 Qualified applicants will be added to the waiting list based on this initial self-screening.

-Current contact information will be requested.
-People without a current address will be asked to name a third party where they may be notified of a vacancy.
+TCMHA staff will request current contact from applicants.
+Those applicants without a current address will be asked to name a third party that can be notified of a vacancy on their behalf.
 The TCMHA staff will offer to sit beside the applicant to help them fill out the form.
 Referring agencies/organizations will be trained so that all applicants can complete the application with a person they trust.
 A waiting list of up to 30 applicants will be created.
 The waiting list will be reopened when the list falls to below 15 applicants.